IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

 The transformation rules specify how the records in REDCap should be transformed into records in your database.

 Transformation Rules Syntax
 -----------------------------------------

 Transformation rules consists of one or more TABLE statements, where each TABLE statement is followed by one or more FIELD statements.
+Each statement needs to be on its own line.

     TABLE, <table_name>, <parent_table|primary_key_name>, <rows_type>
     FIELD, <field_name>, <field_type>[, <database_field_name>]